Personalize your DealNews Experience

 People shop in bulk to save money, but low prices aren't the only way wholesale or warehouse stores entice shoppers to spend.
 Costco makes most of its money from annual membership fees, which help it maintain its low prices.
 Those low prices in turn make customers feel like they're getting a good deal upon just walking in the door; but lots of low prices add up and customers end up buying just a little bit more than they immediately need, says psychotherapist Judy Belmont.
 "It's unbelievable how low some of those prices are," Belmont says.
 "So people do end up spending a lot more."

-If bigger is better, then buying more of something bigger comes at that much more of a savings, or at least perceived of savings.
-The sizes and quantities of bulk products are not what people are used to, Jaffa says, so a 4-pack of 32-oz. bottles of ketchup looks like a deal worth buying.
-Never mind that you may never use all of that ketchup before it goes bad.
+If bigger is better, then buying more of something bigger comes at that much more of a savings, right?
+Unfortunately, this isn't always the case.
+The sizes and quantities of bulk products are not what people are used to, Jaffa says, so three pounds of cream cheese looks like a deal worth buying.
+Never mind that you may never use all of that cream cheese before it goes bad.
 You have to look at the unit prices — sometimes marked, sometimes not — and compare it to other stores' unit prices to figure out if you are truly getting a good deal.
 "I've got to believe [Costco] has some of the best psychologists in the country working for them," he says, "because it has the best suppliers and know how to price everything."